GoogleCloudPlatform/community/tutorials/mongodb-atlas-appengineflex-nodejs-app/index.md

 ## Part 3: Configuring and deploying our Node.js application

-1. Create a Debian Linux GCE VM instance using the instructions given [here](https://cloud.google.com/compute/docs/quickstart-linux).
+1. Create a Debian Linux Compute Engine VM instance using the instructions given [here](https://cloud.google.com/compute/docs/quickstart-linux).

-    NOTE: When creating your instance, please be sure to enable "Allow full access to all Cloud APIs" under "Identity and API access":
+    When creating your instance, please be sure to enable "Allow full access to all Cloud APIs" under "Identity and API access":

     ![image](https://storage.googleapis.com/gcp-community/tutorials/mongodb-atlas-appengineflex-nodejs-app/image33.png)